ServiteChurch/ServiteChurch.github.io/content/headline.md

 #### Despite the current lockdown in force in England, masses are going ahead on a reduced schedule.
 See [here](../pages/masstimes.htm?refresh=y) for times and details.
-This information is current as of 26th March 2021.
-No booking is needed for Holy Week services.
+This information is current as of 9th April 2021.